dvklopfenstein/pmidcite/docs/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: Thank you for your good work :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://docs.github.com/en).
+Once your PR is merged, your contributions will be publicly visible at https://github.com/dvklopfenstein/pmidcite.

 Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).